P. V. Sindhu: Career

-2009–2011
+2009–11

 Sindhu entered the international circuit at a young age of 14 in the year 2009.
 She was a bronze medalist at the 2009 Sub-Junior Asian Badminton Championships held in Colombo.
 At the 2010 Iran Fajr International Badminton Challenge, she won the silver medal in the women's singles.
-She reached the quarterfinals of the 2010 BWF World Junior Championships that was held in Mexico, where she lost to Chinese Suo Di in a 3-gamer.
+She reached the quarter-finals of the 2010 BWF World Junior Championships that was held in Mexico, where she lost to Chinese Suo Di in a 3-gamer.

 In 2011, she won the Maldives International Challenge in June defeating compatriot P. C. Thulasi, as well as the Indonesia International Challenge the following month.
 She then won the Commonwealth Youth Games by beating Soniia Cheah Su Ya of Malaysia in straight games.
 She was a finalist at the Dutch Open where she lost to home player Yao Jie 16–21, 17–21.
 Her successful run continued after she won the Swiss International beating Carola Bott of Germany in the final.
-She lost in the second round of 2011 BWF World Junior Championships to Yuki Fukushima in a very close match 21–15, 18–21, 21–23.
+She lost in the second round of the 2011 BWF World Junior Championships to Yuki Fukushima in a very close match 21–15, 18–21, 21–23.
 She won the India International badminton event later in the year, defeating compatriot Sayali Gokhale.

 2012

 A 16-year-old Sindhu went on to compete at the All England Open Championships as a qualifier.
 She reached the main draw but lost to Taiwan's Tai Tzu-ying in 3 games.
 On 7 July 2012, she won the Asian Junior Championships beating Japan's Nozomi Okuhara in the final 18–21, 21–17, 22–20, becoming India's first-ever Asian Junior Champion.
-In the Li Ning China Masters Superseries tournament, she stunned London 2012 Olympics gold medalist Li Xuerui, beating her 21–19, 9–21, 21–16 and entered the semi-finals.
+In the China Masters Superseries tournament, she stunned London 2012 Olympics gold medalist Li Xuerui, beating her 21–19, 9–21, 21–16 and entered the semi-finals.
 However, she lost in the semi-finals to fourth seeded Jiang Yanjiao of China 10–21, 21–14, 19–21.

 Sindhu then went on to participate in the 77th Senior National Badminton Championships held at Srinagar.
 She was defeated in the finals by Sayali Gokhale 15–21, 21–15, 15–21.
 It was later revealed that she had injured her knee in the China Open and had carried this injury through the Japan Open and the nationals.
 She decided to skip the World Junior Championships so as to not aggravate the injury.
 She finished runner-up in the Syed Modi India Grand Prix Gold event held in Lucknow in December, after going down to Indonesia's Lindaweni Fanetri in 3 games in the final.